- Allied Health

 The Golden LEAF Foundation works in partnership with governmental entities, educational institutions, economic development organizations and nonprofits to achieve its mission.
 The foundation has awarded 1,094 grants totaling more than $484 million since its inception.
 Applications and all supporting documentation are required for your scholarship application to be considered.

-Before pursuing either the SECU or Golden Leaf Scholarships, please make sure you have gathered the following information:
+Before pursuing the scholarships, please make sure you have gathered the following information:

 - Application Form is Complete with all requested information